Hancock County 4-H Egg Business Project

 Registration and Enrollment

-Register at the link below by Monday, March 16, 2020, space is limited to 8 participants.
+Registration is currently closed.
+Space is limited to 8 participants.
 If you are not currently a 4-H Member, please submit a Hancock County 4-H Enrollment Packet (PDF) via the registration form below, or by mail or email.
 Please contact us with any questions.

 *Note: Enrollment priority is given to youth who have not already participated in this project in a prior year.